CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 I like the design of this helmet because it reminds me of a cap.
 It has an integrated sunlight visor, a rounded shape, and enough air vents to provide good airflow.

-The most exciting feature is the detachable taillight that you can take advantage of at night.
+The most exciting feature is the detachable taillight you can use at night.
 A CR2032 battery powers it, and the light has a flash mode too.

 The Base Camp logo is made of reflective material so that it will increase your visibility as well.
 The logo is not too big, so don’t expect it will be enough, and invest in bike wheel lights, for example.